 Is Lent part of your spiritual practice?
-Chances are it’s something you’ve heard about, but not engaged with personally, much of United States Christian tradition has neglected these ancient church practices.
+Chances are it’s something you’ve heard about, but not engaged with personally, as much of United States Christian tradition has neglected these ancient church practices.

 However, the spiritual rhythms of Ash Wednesday and Lent leading up to Easter aren’t just Catholic practices as many assume.
 These traditions have actually been around much longer before the Catholic church existed and can add richness to our Easter celebrations.

-Historical Background for Lent
+Historical Background of Lent

-To understand Ash Wednesday and Lent we need a little background in church history.
+To understand Ash Wednesday and the meaning of Lent we need a little background in church history.
 The early church saw themselves as all one church and identified based on their city, such as the church in Corinth or the church in Philippi.
 When disagreements arose the churches would gather for councils to discuss the issue at hand and come to agreement.

 Most notable of these councils is the First Council of Nicaea in AD 325 and the Synod of Alexandria in AD 362.
-The First Council of Nicaea affirmed Christ’s deity and established the celebration of Easter based on a Christian calendar instead of following the Jewish calendar as had been done previously, this united the Western and Eastern churches as there had long been disagreement on when to celebrate Easter.
+The First Council of Nicaea affirmed Christ’s deity and established the celebration of Easter based on a Christian calendar instead of following the Jewish calendar as had been done previously.
+This united the Western and Eastern churches as there had long been disagreement on when to celebrate Easter.

 This council is also where we get the Nicaean Creed which many modern churches base their theological statements.
 In AD 362 at the Synod of Alexandria the Eastern and Western churches affirmed agreement on the Nicaean Creed and further clarified it to affirm the deity of the Holy Spirit.